micmejia/bible-dump/AMPC/Isaiah/Isa 17.md

 At evening time, behold, terror!
-And [^b]before the morning, they [the terrorizing Assyrians] are not.
+And before the morning, they [the terrorizing Assyrians] are not.
 This is the portion of those who strip us [the Jews] of what belongs to us, and the lot of those who rob us.
 [Fulfilled in Isa.
 37:36.]